 Kindergarten Enrollment & Readiness

-Kindergarten registration for the 2018-19 school year began on January 16.
+Kindergarten registration for the 2020-21 school year will open late January 2020!

 - Your child’s birth certificate